tanishkabj999-jpg/physics-informed-fault-detection-smart-grid/README.md

 ## Overview

-This project presents a real-time fault detection system for smart grids using Machine Learning, IoT technologies and Raspberry Pi.
+This project presents a fault detection system on static dataset for smart grids using Machine Learning, IoT technologies and Raspberry Pi.

 The system combines physics-informed features with a Random Forest model to detect grid faults while maintaining robustness under renewable-energy-induced noise conditions.